-The impact on contribution rates: The following information from the FY 2010/11 actuarial reports displays FY 2013/14 employer payroll contribution rates under three different discount rate scenarios, i.e. 1% lower and 1% higher than the current valuation discount rate.
-This sensitivity analysis gives an indication of the potential impact required employer contribution rates if the PERF were to hypothetically realize investment returns of 6.50%, 7.50%, or 8.50% over the long-term.
+The impact on contribution rates: The following table from the City's FY 2010/11 actuarial reports displays FY 2013/14 employer payroll contribution rates under three different discount rate scenarios, i.e. 1% lower and 1% higher than the current valuation discount rate.
+This sensitivity analysis gives an indication of the potential required employer contribution rates if the PERF were to hypothetically realize investment returns of 6.50%, 7.50%, or 8.50% over the long-term.

-FY2013/14 Employer Total Payroll Contribution Rate Sensitivity 8.50% Discount Rate 7.50% Discount Rate 6.50% Discount Rate As of June 30, 2011 (1% Higher) (current rate) (1% Lower) Safety (Pool) 11.40% 27.00% 46.50% Misc (Pool) 7.30% 15.90% 26.70%
+FY2013/14 Employer Total Payroll Contribution Rate As of June 30, 2011 6.50% Discount Rate (1% Higher) 7.50% Discount Rate (current rate) 8.50% Discount Rate (1% Lower) Safety 46.50% 27.00% 11.40% Misc 26.70% 15.90% 7.30%

-As the above table indicates, if CalPERS lowers assumed investment returns to 6.5%, from the current 7.5%, the City's blended pension total contribution rate would increase by over 50%.
-This would escalate pension costs to over 30% of payroll, compared to roughly 19% currently.
-Given a \$12M payroll base, this would represent an increase of more than \$1.5M per year.
+As the above table indicates, if CalPERS lowers assumed investment returns to 6.5%, from the current 7.5%, the City's blended pension total contribution rate would increase by more than 50%.
+This would escalate pension costs to approximately 30% of payroll, compared to roughly

+19% currently.
+Given a \$12M payroll base, this would represent an increase of more than \$1M per year.
 Conversely, this sensitivity analysis indicates a large decrease in employer contribution rates should investment returns average 8.5% instead of the 7.5% assumed.
 Dramatic swings in pension costs can occur with a single percentage point change in ROR.